Nakambé Region

-Centre-Est (/fr/, "East Central") is one of Burkina Faso's 13 administrative regions.
-The population of Centre-Est was 1,578,075 in 2019.
+Nakambé, formerly known as Centre-Est (/fr/, "East Central"), is one of Burkina Faso's 17 administrative regions.
+The population of Nakambé was 1,578,075 in 2019.
 The region's capital is Tenkodogo.
 Three provinces (Boulgou, Koulpélogo, and Kouritenga) make up the region.

 As of 2019, the population of the region was 1,578,075 with 53.5% females.
 The population in the region was 7.7% of the total population of the country.
 The child mortality rate was 39, infant mortality rate was 56 and the mortality of children under five was 93.
 As of 2007, the literacy rate in the region was 16.6%, compared with a national average of 28.3%.

 Geography and ecology

-Most of Burkino Faso is a wide plateau formed by riverine systems and is called falaise de Banfora.
+Most of Burkina Faso is a wide plateau formed by riverine systems and is called falaise de Banfora.
 There are three major rivers, the Red Volta, Black Volta and White Volta, which cut through different valleys.
 Gold and quartz are common minerals found across the country, while manganese deposits are also common.

 The soil texture is porous and hence the yield is also poor.
 The average elevation is around 200 m to 300 m above mean sea level.
 Among West African countries, Burkino Faso has the largest elephant population and the country is replete with game reserves.

 The principal river is the Red Volta, that originates in the northern region and drains into Ghana.
 The areas near the rivers usually have flies like tsetse and similium, which are carriers of sleep sickness and river blindness.